KatamariJr/gorm.io/pages/docs/sharding.md

 }, Notification{}, AuditLog{}))
 ```

 Use the db session as usual.
-Just note that the query should have the `Sharding Key` when operate sharding tables.
+Just note that the query should have the `Sharding Key` when operating sharding tables.

 ```go
 // Gorm create example, this will insert to orders_02